jordiortizlab/umu-grav-theme/README.md

 ![](assets/umu-screenshots.jpg)

-**Umu** is the new default theme for [Grav CMS](http://github.com/getgrav/grav).
+**Umu** is based on Quark, the default theme for [Grav CMS](http://github.com/getgrav/grav).
 This theme is built with the [Spectre.css](https://picturepan2.github.io/spectre/) framework and provides a powerful base for developing your own themes.
 Umu uses functionality that is only available in Grav 1.4+, as such you cannot run Umu on earlier versions of Grav.

 ## Features